 We receive a large number of requests for information about the Horizon IT Scandal.
-This FAQ addresses the most common questions.
+These FAQs address the most common questions.

 Sections: